PatrykLyszkowski/Projects/README.md

 ## Repository Structure

-- `Power Platform/` – projects built with Power Apps, Power Automate, SharePoint, and Power BI
+- `Power Platform/` – projects built with tools available in Microsoft 365 (Power Apps, Power Automate, SharePoint, Power BI, etc.)
-- (future) `Power BI/` – dashboards and reports
+- (future) `Power BI/` – dashboards and analytical reports

-- (future) Python/SQL – examples of using Python and SQL to extend automation and analytics
+> Note: Some projects also integrate SQL and Python, but they are not separate categories — they are used as complementary technologies within automation and analytics solutions.

 ## Projects